uzairamer/covid-dataset-pipeline/README.md

 POSTGRES_USER: ${POSTGRES_USER}
 POSTGRES_PASSWORD: ${POSTGRES_PASSWORD}
 ```
-Our own instance of database has been added under the `services` section at the end of `docker-compose.yml` file along with a volume
+Our own instance of database has been added under the `services` section at the end of `docker-compose.yml` file along with a named volume
 ```yaml
 db:
   image: postgres:14.2-alpine